Lalpet: Culture

 Lalpet is Islamic and Arabian influenced town.
 Alcoholic beverages are prohibited as are pork products.

-The culture is mostly similar with Saudi Arabian Culture.
+The culture is mostly similar with Arabian culture.

 Religious festivals

-Lalpet is famous for religious Festivals.
+Lalpet is famous for religious festivals.
 Muslims unique functions Eid-ul Fitr and Eid-ul Alha are well celebrated by the people of Lalpet.Eid Al-Fitr, Ramadan and Eid Al-Adha.
 Eid Al-Fitr is celebrated at the end of Ramadan (a month of fasting), and Muslims usually give zakat (charity) on the occasion.
 Eid Al-Adha is celebrated at the end of Hajj (annual pilgrimage to Mecca), which is one of the five pillars, and Muslims usually sacrifice an animal and distribute its meat among family, friends and the poor.

 All Islamic holidays follow the lunar calendar, and thus move each year relative to the solar calendar.
 The Islamic calendar has 12 months and 354 days on a regular year, and 355 days on a leap year.